outkaj/hypothesis-ledger/README.md

 2015-01-17,mary,insurance,100.00
 ```

-It provides utilities for returning the balance for a given account on a given date.
+The fictional currency is equivalent to the amount in USD with a § character
-The fictional currency is equivalent to USD apart from a &#00A7 character in
+replacing the $ sign.

-front of the amount.
+### Instructions

 Dependencies can be installed by running `pip install -r requirements.txt`.
 The only dependency (besides Python 3+) is the